CalculusSlayer/ML-model-app/README.md

 ## Set up Instructions

+0) It is recommended to have relatively newer versions of React, ***NPM***, and Python before proceeding to avoid set up problems, especially NPM.

 1) Navigate to root directory `/ML-model-app`

 2) Run `python -m venv ecs171` to create virtual environment